Chuan-Peng-Lab/Self_Ref_Ont-Database/README.md

 Our ontological dataset is derived from neuroimaging studies on self-reference.
 The literature was systematically searched up to November 1, 2023, following a standard protocol.
 Compiled by two independent coders, our dataset offers standardized data on self-referential behaviors and neural responses.
 It includes CSV files detailing operational aspects in neuroimaging studies of self-referencing, BrainMap formatted data of brain regions activated by self-reference, and associated codebooks.

 ## Data Description
-The dataset encompasses the following details:
-- Total number of articles
-- Age distribution of subjects
-- Gender distribution of subjects
-- Healthy subjects
-- Subjects with illnesses
-- Countries of study participation
+There were a total of 4,054 participants in the database, of which 2,406 were women, 2,993 were healthy, and 1,061 were sick.
+There are 118 articles in the database, of which 73 are in version 1 and 45 are in version 2.

 ## Version History
-**Version 3 - 2024.01.17**
+**Version 3 - 2024.01.22**
 - Updated the self-referencing database (last article screening date: November 1, 2023) to include children and participants with psychiatric disorders.
 - Revised the Codebook to record disease information of the affected subjects.